bagisto/bagisto-docs/src/package-development/system-configuration.md

 ## Page layout

 A page that is all buttons or all read-only information does not want a save button or a channel switcher.
-On the current development version an item at the page level may carry a `layout` array that switches parts of the page off; anything left out stays shown.
+On Bagisto 2.5 an item at the page level may carry a `layout` array that switches parts of the page off; anything left out stays shown.

 ```php
 [